Cognizant results beat, but healthcare underperforms

 Shares of the Teaneck, New Jersey-based company, most of whose employees are in India, were down 2 percent at $66.16 on Wednesday on the Nasdaq.

-The U.S.-listed stocks of India-based rivals Wipro Ltd and Infosys Ltd were also down more than 1 percent.
-The broader market was down 2 percent.
+The U.S.-listed stocks of India-based rivals Wipro Ltd (WIT.N) and Infosys Ltd INFY.O were also down more than 1 percent.
+The broader market .DJI was down 2 percent.

 RISING OUTSOURCING SPENDING